An Analytic Approach to Sparse Hypergraphs: Hypergraph Removal: Uniformity Seminorms

-The principal seminorms are the controlling case for showing that the uniformity norms are characteristic: in this subsection we show that if the principal algebra of a given size is characterized by its uniformity norm then all algebras of the same size are characterized by their uniformity norms.
+Our goal in the remainder of this subsection is to reduce the problem of showing that the uniformity norms are characteristic to showing that the principal uniformity norms are characteristic.
 We only need this for the case of a product measure, but we include the general argument for completeness.